timbortnik/terraform-example/README.md

 -----

 This repo should be clonet to go path

 Dependencies can be installed by ./test-setup.sh

-Tests can be executed by ./test.sh test-results folder contains test-result.xml, junit-compatible
+Tests can be executed by ./test.sh

+Partial execution (skipping setup/teardown) can be executed by ./test-only.sh

+test-results folder contains test-result.xml, junit-compatible

 ```